Synapsida: Skin and fur

-It is currently unknown exactly when mammalian characteristics such as body hair and mammary glands first appeared, as the fossils only rarely provide direct evidence for soft tissues.
-An exceptionally well-preserved skull of Estemmenosuchus, a therapsid from the Upper Permian, preserves smooth skin with what appear to be glandular depressions, an animal noted as being semi-aquatic.
-A small Lystrosaurus from the Permian–Triassic extinction event fossilized in a mummified state likewise show hairless dimpeled skin.
+Whiskers are suggested to have first evolved in cynodonts belonging to the clade Prozostrodontia based on their skull anatomy.
 The oldest known fossil showing unambiguous imprints of hair is the Callovian (late middle Jurassic) Castorocauda and several contemporary haramiyidans, both non-mammalian mammaliaform (see below, however).
 More primitive members of the Cynodontia are also hypothesized to have had fur or a fur-like covering based on their inferred warm-blooded metabolism.
 While more direct evidence of fur in early cynodonts has been proposed in the form of small pits on the snout possibly associated with whiskers, such pits are also found in some reptiles that lack whiskers.
 There is evidence that some other non-mammalian cynodonts more basal than Castorocauda, such as Morganucodon, had Harderian glands, which are associated with the grooming and maintenance of fur.
 The apparent absence of these glands in non-mammaliaformes may suggest that fur did not originate until that point in synapsid evolution.
 It is possible that fur and associated features of true warm-bloodedness did not appear until some synapsids became extremely small and nocturnal, necessitating a higher metabolism.
-The oldest examples of nocturnality in synapsids is believed to have been in species that lived more than 300 million years ago.

-However, Late Permian coprolites from Russia and possibly South Africa showcase that at least some synapsids did already have pre-mammalian hair in this epoch.
-These are the oldest impressions of hair-like structures on synapsids.
+Mutation of the MSX2 gene in mice shows that when the gene is made non-functional, the mice fail to develop a hair coat, and the pineal foramen, which is ancestrally closed in mammals, becomes open.
+This may suggest that the two developments occurred around the same time in the cynodont ancestors of mammals.